Hisense U7S Pro Review

 The photos show two HDR10 movies.
 'Pan' is one of the brightest productions ever made, while 'Billy Lynn' (soldier) has brightness typical of streaming (Netflix, Prime, HBO MAX).
 Notice the intensity of effects and detail in whites.

-Looking at actual movie scenes, it's hard to criticize the U7S Pro seriously.
-In most shots from films mastered to around 1000 nits (such as in Billy Lynn), the image was full of detail.
-Bright highlights did not blend into one spot, and the overall picture had appropriate depth.
-The television performed somewhat worse in content mastered much higher – an ideal example is the scene with the sun from the movie Pan (2015).
-Unfortunately, there Hisense struggled to perfectly separate the bright sun from the clouds in the background, causing some details to get lost.
-However, it is worth remembering that such extreme scenes are rare unless we're watching movies on UHD Blu-ray discs.
-Perhaps the television would have pulled out more details if it had a properly functioning "HDR tone mapping" feature.
-Unfortunately, turning it on caused the entire screen to become excessively bright, so for an accurate picture, we simply recommend turning it off.
+Looking at actual film scenes, it's hard to find any major faults with the U7S Pro.
+In most shots from films mastered to around 1000 nits (as in Billy Lynn), the image was full of detail.
+Bright highlights didn't merge into a single blob, and the overall picture had proper depth.
+The TV performed a bit worse with content mastered much brighter, a perfect example being the sun scene from Pan (2015).
+Unfortunately, there Hisense couldn't perfectly separate the strong sun from the clouds in the background, so some detail was lost.
+It's worth remembering, though, that such extreme scenes are rare unless you're watching films from UHD Blu-ray discs.
+The TV might have pulled out more detail if its "HDR tone mapping" function had worked correctly.
+Unfortunately, enabling it caused the entire screen to be overly bright, so for an accurate picture we simply recommend turning it off.

 HDR luminance chart:

-The television supports classic formats such as HDR10 and broadcast HLG.
-A significant advantage of Hisense is that it supports both competing standards for dynamic metadata: HDR10+ and Dolby Vision.
-The manufacturer even mentions support for Dolby Vision 2, but as of today, there are no such content available on the market, so it is rather a curiosity for the future.
-As we can see in our comparison, the dynamic formats do not make a colossal difference here – mainly because the television is already very bright on its own.
-Nevertheless, it can be noticed that Dolby Vision extracts a slightly greater amount of detail in bright areas.
-This is a definite plus, as the vast majority of movies and series on streaming platforms are released in this format.
+The TV supports classic formats such as HDR10 and broadcast HLG.
+A big plus for Hisense is that it supports both competing dynamic metadata standards: HDR10+ and Dolby Vision.
+The manufacturer even mentions support for Dolby Vision 2, but as of today there’s no content on the market in that format, so it’s more of a curiosity for the future.
+As seen in our comparison, dynamic formats don’t bring a dramatic change here, mainly because the TV itself is already very bright.
+Still, you can notice that Dolby Vision pulls out slightly more detail in bright areas.
+That’s a definite plus, because on streaming platforms the vast majority of movies and series are released in that format.

 Static HDR10